joshuacheverecohen/test2/_texts/to-autumn-Harvard-Library.md

 ## Footnotes

-[^fn1]: In <i>The Odes of Keats and Their Earliest Known Manuscripts</i> (1970), editor Robert Gittings notes the word "soft" is "faintly written" above the word "apparently by a later hand."
+[^fn1]: In <i>The Odes of Keats and Their Earliest Known Manuscripts</i> (1970), editor Robert Gittings notes the word "sweet" is "faintly written" above the word "apparently by a later hand."
 This same hand can be found throughout the manuscript, noting changes in diction between the manuscript and the standard version of the poem.

 [^fn2]: In <i>Keats' Craftsmanship</i> (1933), M.R.
 Ridley suggests that this draft was written between September 19 and 21, 1819.
-On September 21, Keats copied the poem in a letter to Richard Woodhouse also reproduced here.
+On September 21, Keats copied the poem in a letter to Richard Woodhouse also <a href="https://joshuacheverecohen.github.io/to-autumn/texts/to-autumn-Woodhouse">reproduced here</a>.
 While this is the earliest draft of "To Autumn" that exists, the first and third stanzas may have been composed in an earlier, now lost, draft.
 Ridley believes that the Harvard Library draft may be the first appearance of the poem's second stanza which is significantly revised compared to the first and third.

 [^fn3]: The punctuation at the end of this line appears more like a ‿ in the manuscript.
 Stillinger transcribes this mark as a long dash.